-A 301 redirect is the HTTP response status code used for permanent URL redirection in order to forward the traffic from the old URLs to the new ones.
-This helps search engines rank all of the addresses based on the domain authority and direct traffic to the right address without any effort from the visitors.
+A 301 redirect is the HTTP response status code used for permanent URL redirection in order to forward traffic from old URLs to new ones.
+This helps search engines rank all of the addresses based on the domain authority and direct traffic to the right address without any effort from visitors.

 Why should you use a 301 redirect?

 Using a 301 redirect helps you maximize domain authority by associating common conventions with the same URL and keep your search engine ranking when you create a new website.